Team Portal Login Client Login

 HEALTHCARE FUNDING

 NHS continuing healthcare funding is a free package of care from the NHS available to anyone identified as having a primary healthcare need.
-To determine if you are eligible, you will need to visit your GP who will complete an initial assessment and refer your case to the Clinical Commissioning Group (CCG) for consideration.
+To determine if you are eligible, you will need to visit your GP who will complete an initial assessment and refer your case to the Integrated Care Board (ICB) for consideration.

 Learn more about healthcare funding.